-Sharing:
+Sharing

 "She has the ball now.
-So oon it will be your turn."
+S Soon it will be your turn."
 "You can play with while you wait for the ball."
 "It is Jennifer's turn now.
-"Ask if you may have a tur n."
+Hitting hurts."

 When sharing group property:

 "This belongs to all of us and we need to take turns.
 Your turn will come soon."
 Or "I'll see that you have your turn."
 See that the child gets a turn so that he/she realizes that you keep your word.